deepanshs/mrsimulator/README.md

 Our current objectives for the future are the following

-- Include spectral simulation of coupled spin systems for
+- Include spectral simulation of coupled spin systems.

-  - spin I=1/2, and quadrupole I>1/2 nuclei,
-  - at arbitrary macroscopic magnetic flux density,
-  - at arbitrary rotor angles, and
-  - at arbitrary spinning frequency.

-- Expand the library of NMR methods.
-We expect to include the following methods

-  - 2D isotropic/anisotropic sideband correlation spectrum (e.g. PASS and MAT), and
-  - 2D Magic Angle Flipping (MAF).

 For more information, refer to the [documentation](https://mrsimulator.readthedocs.io/en/latest/).